pendulum-project/ntpd-rs/docs/guide/nts.md

 certificate-chain-path = "ntpd-rs.test.chain"
 private-key-path = "ntpd-rs.test.key"
 ```
 Note that this needs to listen on its own port.
-Furthermore, the key exchange happens over a TCP connection rather than over UDP packets.
+Furthermore, note that the key exchange happens over TCP rather than over UDP.

-When configured as above, it is important to ensure that the TLS private key can only be read by NTP-daemon and trusted system administrators.
+When configured as above, it is important to ensure that the TLS private key can only be read by ntpdaemon and trusted system administrators.
 An attacker can use this key material to compromise all connections to clients.

 ### Configuring key storage